kaeri-gg/ferrero-advergame/README.md

 3. Click **Export Project** — output goes to `release/index.html`.

 > The HTML shell injects `<base href="/ferrero-advergame/release/">` for hosting under a subpath.
 Adjust `html/head_include` in `export_presets.cfg` if your deployment path differs.

----

-## Credits

-- This project is for educational purposes.
-- Sound Effect by <a href="https://pixabay.com/users/aberrantrealities-38952538/?utm_source=link-attribution&utm_medium=referral&utm_campaign=music&utm_content=412050">Jordan Garner</a> from <a href="https://pixabay.com/sound-effects//?utm_source=link-attribution&utm_medium=referral&utm_campaign=music&utm_content=412050">Pixabay</a>
-- Sound Effect by DRAGON-STUDIO from Pixabay
-- Some part of images from Freepik